Fuco1/flow-js2-mode/README.md

   - [x] Does not work with multiple generic arguments (separated by commas)
   - [x] Does not work with typed generics such as `function <T: number>`
 - [x] key type specification in objects should work: `clients: { [client_id: string]: Client }`

+# Related projects

+The [flow-minor-mode](https://github.com/an-sh/flow-minor-mode) project integrates flow features such as navigation to definition, eldoc support for printing types of expressions at point and similar into Emacs.
+It is best to use it alongside this package.
+In fact, it already is a dependency so you will get it automatically when you install this package.

 # Acknowledgements